International student: Economic impact

+International students crowding out domestic students has been observed, particularly at selective programs.

+Some international students have faced suspicions of involvement in economic and industrial espionage.

+Barriers

 International students also face cross-cultural barriers that hinder their ability to succeed in a new environment.
 For example, there are differences in terms of receiving and giving feedback, which influences academic engagement and even the job and internship search approach of international students.

 Transparency is an issue that international students face when coming across activities within class, specifically when it comes to group discussions, it may be a bigger obstacle.
 Firstly, the issue of how topics being discussed may not need further elaboration when it comes to local students and for an international student, the ability of the student to be able to understand and contribute may diminish in return.
 This may be due to the feeling of dismissal via the appearance of lack of interest in their opinion.
 Another would be the failure of expected scaffolding during group discussions when it comes to international students.
 This is due to the need for a developed understanding of local culture, or "cultural facts" as represented by Kim.
 This represents the knowledge of humor, vernacular, or simple connotations in speech that may allow international students to further develop an understanding of a given topic.

+Plagiarism and fraud

+Worries about academic dishonesty on test scores and transcripts make occasional headlines.
+And even Chinese students who score highly on an English-language proficiency test may not be able to speak or write well enough to stay up to speed in a US classroom, where essay writing and discussions are common.

 Plagiarism is the most serious offense in academia.
 Plagiarism has two subtle forms, one of which includes the omission of elements required for proper citations and references.
 The second form is unacknowledged use or incorporation of another person's work or achievement.
 Violation of either form can result in a student's expulsion.
-For the international students the word plagiarism is a foreign word.
+International students from some cultures lack the concept of plagiarism.
 Most of them are unfamiliar with American academic standards and colleges are not good about giving a clear definition of the word's meaning.
 For example, many international students don't know using even one sentence of someone else's work can be considered plagiarism.
 Most colleges give students an E on their plagiarized assignments and future offenses often result in failing class or being kicked out of university.